SherwinVarghese/Machine-Learning-TechknowSchool/Second Offering/Pre-read/Google colab and Canvas/README.md

-# Pre-read Material for Google Colab and Canvas
+# Pre-read Material for Google Colab

 ### Getting Started With Google Colab: